 Have previously taken the examination as a candidate of another state and wish to transfer credit to Nevada.

 Applicants who have earned credit must arrange for the transfer of their grades from the original jurisdiction to the Nevada State Board of Accountancy.
-The grades will only be accepted by Nevada provided the state has standards and requirements equivalent to the requirements of Nevada.
 An Authorization for Interstate Exchange of Information form will be required.
 This form is available under the forms section titled Information Exchange.

 Have previously sat for the CPA Examination as a Nevada Candidate.

 Note: You are still considered a re-exam applicant even if you are sitting for a portion of the exam not previously registered for.

 Fees made payable to the Nevada State Board of Accountancy.
 Nevada accepts payments by credit card, checks or money orders.
 The above fees are non-refundable.

 The National Association of State Boards of Accountancy (NASBA) requires the following additional testing fees based on the section(s) you are applying for.
 DO NOT SEND NASBA'S FEES TO THE NEVADA STATE BOARD OFFICE.
 You will be billed by NASBA for this fee after the Nevada State Board of Accountancy has issued your Authorization to Test.
 Testing fees are NOT refundable.
 There is no provision for withdrawing from the examination.

 Financial Accounting and Reporting (FAR)